thuongtuandang/Reinforcement_Learning/Policy_Gradient/README.md

 ## Results

-The trained agent achieves high success rates on both training grids and generalizes well to completely new grid configurations, demonstrating effective spatial reasoning and navigation skills.
+The trained agent achieves high success rates on both training grids and generalizes well to completely new grid configurations.